qnritumoni/Crypto-Sentiment-Pulse-Bitcoin-Fear-Greed-Analysis/README.md

 ## Content

-This dataset specifically includes-
-1.Date
-2.Daily closing prices of Bitcoin,
-3.Daily volumes of Bitcoin, and
+The dataset used for this project includes:

+Date

-4.The Fear and Greed Index values for the overall crypto market.
+Fear & Greed Index Value (0–100)

+Sentiment Classification (Extreme Fear, Fear, Neutral, Greed, Extreme Greed)

+Bitcoin Closing Price

+Bitcoin Trading Volume

 This dataset presents a unique opportunity for researchers and analysts to explore the relationship between the prices and volumes of Bitcoin, as well as the sentiment of the overall crypto market.
 By conducting thorough analysis of this dataset, researchers and analysts can gain valuable insights into the behavior and trends of the cryptocurrency market.
 This includes examining the daily closing prices and volumes of Bitcoin, as well as the Fear and Greed Index values for the overall crypto market.
 Through comprehensive analysis, potential patterns, trends, and correlations between price movements, trading volumes, and market sentiment can be identified.
-These insights can inform investment strategies and decision-making, providing a more nuanced understanding of the dynamics of the cryptocurrency market.
 This data presents a unique opportunity for researchers and analysts to uncover valuable information that can contribute to a deeper understanding of the cryptocurrency market and its potential implications for investment decision-making.

 ## Tools are being used

-Microsoft Excel
+#### Microsoft Excel

-Used for initial data exploration, cleaning, chart creation, and validation
+Used for initial data cleaning, chart creation, and validation

 Enabled quick inspection of trends (e.g., sentiment vs. BTC price)

-Azure Services
+#### Azure Services

-Azure Data Lake Storage Gen2 – to store raw, transformed, and curated data
+- Azure Data Lake Storage Gen2 – to store raw, transformed, and curated data

-Azure Synapse Analytics / Azure SQL Warehouse – ETL, data processing, and queries
+- Azure Synapse Analytics / Azure SQL Warehouse – ETL, data processing, and queries

-Data Mart – for simplified and optimized analytical consumption
+- Data Mart – for simplified and optimized analytical consumption

- Power BI for dashboards and visual insights
+ - Power BI for dashboards and visual insights

 ## Technologies Being Used

 The project utilizes modern cloud data engineering technologies and practices:

-## Data Engineering Technologies
+### Data Engineering Technologies

-Azure Data Lake for scalable big-data storage
+- Azure Data Lake for scalable big-data storage

 <img width="731" height="391" alt="image" src="https://github.com/user-attachments/assets/08194125-07a8-4648-8373-e176085d1a0f" />

 <img width="547" height="476" alt="image" src="https://github.com/user-attachments/assets/1b15f06c-e978-4674-bf1d-8548c1128029" />

-Parquet/CSV formats for optimized storage/analytics
+- CSV formats for optimized storage/analytics

-Azure Synapse SQL / Spark for data transformation
+- Azure Synapse SQL / Spark for data transformation

 <img width="963" height="428" alt="image" src="https://github.com/user-attachments/assets/9c963ad8-cf7a-4a95-878a-6df42c031ff3" />
 SQL queries under synapse analysis